Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

     --8<-- "docs/aca/06-aca-dapr-bindingsapi/dapr-bindings-out-blobstorage.yaml"
     ```

+Ensure that you replace `<Your Storage Account Name>` and `<Your Storage Account Key>` with the values from step 1.1.

 ??? tip "Curious to learn more about the specification of yaml file?"

     The full specifications of yaml file with Azure blob storage can be found on [this link](https://docs.dapr.io/reference/components-reference/supported-bindings/blobstorage/){target=_blank},
     but let's go over the configuration we have added here:

     - The type of binding is `bindings.azure.blobstorage`.
     - The name of this output binding is `externaltasksblobstore`.
 We will use this name when we use the Dapr SDK to trigger the output binding.
     - We are setting the `storageAccount` name, `storageAccessKey` value, and the `container` name.
 Those properties will describe how our backend background service will be able to connect to the external
     service and create a blob file.
 We will assume that there is a container already created on the external service and named `externaltaskscontainer` as shown in the image below

     ![Storage-Account-Container](../../assets/images/06-aca-dapr-bindingsapi/StorageAccountContainer.png)

     - We are setting the property `decodeBase64`  to `false` as we don't want to encode file content to base64 images, we need to store the file content as is.